GatorGauge/GatorGauge/README.md

 ### Keywords

-Keywords used to filter for only repositories with the keywords in the name of the repository.
+Keywords are used as a filter only for repositories with the keywords in the name of the repository.

 ### Out